GI and Liver Pathology

 Faculty in the GI pathology Division are engaged in and lead educational efforts within and outside Yale University:

 The faculty in GI pathology program are engaged in teaching at various levels and are committed to training of medical students, physician assistants, pathology assistants, residents and fellows.
 Faculty in GI program are involved in many seminars, symposia and courses nationally and internationally.
-The GI program offers highly competitive two one-year fellowships, with an option of 2 years of additional research in a lab to suitable candidates.
+The GI program offers two highly competitive one-year fellowships in Gastrointestinal Pathology, with an option of 2 years of additional research in a lab to suitable candidates.
 The faculty is actively engaged in research in GI and liver pathology, with collaborations that span many departments involving translational and basic science research.

 • Yale School of Medicine: Energy and metabolism master course, digestive disease module, lectures and labs